Teaching ESL Letter Sounds: 7 Top Teaching Tips, 6 Main Issues and 7 Effective Activities

 English isn’t pronounced as it’s written, nor is it written as it’s pronounced.

-While for about 15% of English this is true, there’s another 85% where the letters we use to record English in writing do represent the sounds we spit out when speaking.
+While for about 15% of English this is true, there’s another 85% where the letters we use to represent English in writing do represent the sounds we say when speaking.

-Well, we all know it: There are only 26 letters that graphically represent around 44 sounds in spoken English.
+Well, there is this inconvenient fact: There are only 26 letters that graphically represent around 44 sounds in spoken English.

 You’re going to face a lot of orange cones on this obstacle course.
 Here are some tips that can be applied to any method of teaching letter sounds.